nilg-ai/dssgsummit2020-challenge/README.md

 **Submission Form**

-Submission form is still being prepared.
+Submission form will be available from 7th of October.
 You will need to submit a video for subjective evaluation and a `.csv` file with a specified format (*TO BE DETAILED UNTIL 6th OCTOBER*).

 You will be able to submit multiple times, but you should be able to check your own results with the script `loss_function.py`.